aljannuzzi/Kubernetes-federation/README.md

 This document summarizes our learnings from an in-depth exploration of how to set up and configure Kubernetes Cluster Federation on Microsoft Azure using the Kubefed project.

-Our goal is to provide instructions on how to set up Cluster Federation on Azure-hosted Kubernetes clusters, while also sharing our learnings and observations about when Cluster Federation may be beneficial.
+Our goal is to provide instructions on how to set up Cluster Federation on Azure-hosted Kubernetes clusters, while also sharing our learnings and observations about Cluster Federation.

+**Summary:** On balance, we do not recommend using Kubernetes Cluster Federation (Kubefed) in production scenarios.

 # About the group who wrote this guide